fybrik/fybrik/site/docs/samples/notebook.md

 ## Define data access policies

-Define an [OpenPolicyAgent](https://www.openpolicyagent.org/) policy to redact the columns tagged as `PII` for datasets tagged with `finance`.
+Acting as the data steward, define an [OpenPolicyAgent](https://www.openpolicyagent.org/) policy to redact the columns tagged as `PII` for datasets tagged with `finance`.
 Below is the policy (written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/#what-is-rego) language):

 ```rego
 package dataapi.authz